OwenCookman/owen-webdev/README.md

 would be styled with Inria Sans and any other blocks of text would use Roboto.
 This further breaks content up and keeps the page looking interesting.

+#### Favicon
+The favicon was taken from [**PNG Fuel**](https://www.pngfuel.com/free-png/fdyur) I was looking for a simple icon that would explaine exactly what the website involves, the laptop with the </> symbol for code was perfect in showing that I am a developer.

 ### Wireframes

 Please click [here](wireframes) to view my first draft Wireframes, these were originally made using Balsamiq Mock-ups.